DVD Sizes: What’s the Relation Between DVD Sizes and Its Capacities?

 Guide List

-DVD Dimensions and Affecting Factors DVD Formats and Due Capacities Bonus: How to Rip a DVD for a Widely Playing FAQs About DVD Sizes & CapacitiesDVD Dimensions and Affecting Factors
+DVD Size Dimensions and Affecting Factors DVD Formats and Due Capacities Bonus: How to Rip a DVD for a Widely Playing The GB vs. GiB Gap - Why Your Computer Shows Less Space FAQs About DVD Sizes & CapacitiesDVD Size Dimensions and Affecting Factors

 While a typical, single-layer, recordable DVD with normal size stores 4.7 GB, equivalent to approximately 2 hours (120 minutes) of DVD-quality video, advancements since the DVD's 1995 inception have led to formats offering vastly expanded storage capacities.